HAWinther/AST5220-Cosmology/README.md

 See Examples.cpp - and run the examples as [ make examples; ./examples ; ] - for examples on how to make splines, solve ODEs and the functionality of the stuff supplied with this template.

-In the last module you will also need a library for Bessel functions (the GSL one often fails for very large arguments and orders), if COMPLEX\_BESSEL is defined in the makefile then you will have to have the [Complex Bessel](https://github.com/joeydumont/complex_bessel) library installed (only relevant for the final milestone).
+For the last milestone you need to compute spherical bessel functions (see the function j\_ell(n, x) in Utils.cpp).
+There are several options for this: if you have a C++17 compiler (use -std=c++17 instead of c++11 in the Makefile) then you can use provided by the C++ standard std::sph\_bessel(n, x).
+The GSL library also provides a function gsl\_sf\_bessel\_jl(n, x) for this.
+This implementation has problems with underflow for small x and large n, but we can correct this using known asymptotical expressions.
+The last option is to use another library.
+If none of these works for you then try the [Complex Bessel](https://github.com/joeydumont/complex_bessel) library.

 # How to install GSL